EQuiw/code-imitator/README.md

 ## Dataset and Implementation

-We will publish the data set and our implementation here after our talk at the USENIX conference in August.
+We will publish the data set and our implementation here, in the last week of September (sorry for the delay).